k2view-academy/K2View-Academy/articles/26_fabric_security/04_fabric_interfaces_security.md

 Fabric enables you to define several source [environments](/articles/25_environments/01_environments_overview.md), where for each environment you can set the connection details of the interfaces.

-When environment secrets are stored in Fabric, it enables users to define and apply strong, stronger and strongest encryption levels on environment interfaces.
+When using Fabric for storing environment secrets, there are 3 optional encryption levels that can be defined and applied - strong, stronger and strongest:

 1. **Assigned Environment with a keystore** (Protection Key) - this is the most recommended and secured method, where:

    * encryption is done using Fabric's powerful [Key Management](/articles//26_fabric_security/02_fabric_entities_design.md#key-management) mechanism.
-   * encryption is done using each environment master key.
-This means that on runtime, an environment, with all its interfaces secrets, can be used only at the Fabric that this environment associated to.
-For example, Fabric in UAT will not be able to access Production interfaces.
+   * encryption is done using each environment's master key.
+This means that on runtime, an environment, upon all its interfaces secrets, can be used only on Fabric that this environment is associated to.
+For example, Fabric in a UAT environment will not be able to access Production interfaces.
    * the master key itself is protected by a keystore.

    >  To use this option, you need to populate the "Fabric URL" field, as describe [here](/articles/25_environments/02_create_new_environment.md).